 Climb the Stadtturm Clock Tower

 Climbing the historic town center’s clock tower os one of the most budget-friendly, fun things to do in Innsbruck.
 To enter costs 4.50€ per person.
 You can buy tickets in person but be aware they only accept cash!
-As an alternative, you can also book your tickets ahead of time with a card.

 The views from above are stunning, especially if you can visit on a sunny day when the Nordkette peaks are showing off in their full glory!

 The Golden Roof, or Goldenes Dachl, is Innsbruck’s most famous attraction.
 The tiles are actually made of copper and painted with a then sheet of gold.
 Completed in 1500, it was created by Emperor Maximilian I to commemorate his marriage and used by the couple to overlook events in the square.

 However, the Golden Roof is so much more than just its tiles.
 The structure is intricately decorated with storytelling carvings, paintings, and coats of arms.

 One of the reasons I also recommend climbing the clock tower is because you’ll have a unique perspective of the gleaming Golden Roof!

 Relax Outside the Court Church & See the Emperor’s Tomb

 The Court Church, or Hofkirche, is one of the most magnificent churches in Innsbruck.